Miranda Harris

 Teaching & Research

-Miranda is the module lead for Research Methods NUTH4038 and the Dissertation module NUTH4039 and has responsibility for publishing student dissertations on the MSc Nutritional Therapy course as part of her academic contract.
-Miranda teaches Sports and Exercise Nutrition on NUTH4034 and BIOS 3302.
-Miranda has recently joined the panel of Expert Reviewers for the Nutrition Evidence Database and is on the editorial board of the Nutritional Medicine Journal.
+Miranda is the module lead for Research Methods NUTH4038/46 and the Dissertation module NUTH4039/47 and has responsibility for publishing student dissertations on the MSc Nutritional Therapy course as part of her academic contract.
+Miranda teaches Sports and Exercise Nutrition on NUTH4043 and BIOS 3302.
+Miranda is a member on the panel of Expert Reviewers for the Nutrition Evidence Database and is on the editorial board of the Nutritional Medicine Journal.

 Collaborations

-Miranda has recently published work on the following topics: COVID-19 and nutrition; an evaluation of a Multidisciplinary Programme for Chronic Fatigue Syndrome/Myalgic Encephalomyelitis and Fibromyalgia; the effects of low carbohydrate/high protein diets on cortisol and testosterone and the effects of probiotics on hypertension.
+Miranda has recently published work on the following topics: nutritional knowledge, attitude and behaviour in adults with hypermobility syndrome, nutritional knowledge, attitude and behaviour in women with menopausal symptoms, the effect of a ketogenic diet on gut bacteria, the effects of probiotics on hypertension, COVID-19 and nutrition; an evaluation of a Multidisciplinary Programme for Chronic Fatigue Syndrome/Myalgic Encephalomyelitis and Fibromyalgia, the experiences of nutritional therapists in supporting people with cognitive concerns (from midlife) and the effects of low carbohydrate/high protein diets on cortisol and testosterone.

 Research Interests